crusher-dev/documentation/blog/2020-06-05-iot-on-questdb.md

 If you were paying attention, and read the code, you'll have noticed the UDP stuff I snuck in there.
 That's because we're going to make this super easy and use UDP to send our data.
 And there's a <strong>really</strong> good reason for
 that: InfluxDB line protocol.
-You see, QuestDB has a built-in InfluxDB line Protocol listener, but (for now) it's only listening on a UDP port.
+You see, Crusher has a built-in InfluxDB line Protocol listener, but (for now) it's only listening on a UDP port.
 So we're going to use that.